Interlake-Saints/the-late-and-great/_posts/2022-02-08-linda-renee-bliss.md

   - /assets/lindabliss79.png
 gender: female
 ---
 Linda, also known as Linda Bliss Meagher, or Linda Bliss Wiedmaeier, died of complications of multiple diseases on October 29, 2021.

-Sadly, Linda passed away right after her sister Carol, who had died of a stroke just four months earlier.
-Carol [is also listed on the IHS Memorial Wall](https://ihsmemorial.org/class-of-1981/carol-christine-bliss/).
+Sadly, Linda isn’t the only member of her family on the IHS Memorial Wall.
+Her older brother [Kevin](https://ihsmemorial.org/class-of-1974/kevin-malcolm-bliss/), and her sisters [Carol](https://ihsmemorial.org/class-of-1981/carol-christine-bliss/) and [Mary](https://ihsmemorial.org/class-of-1982/mary-bliss/) also have entries on the page.
+All four were born with the same rare genetic condition, and they all died young.